Ban-zee/GSoC_2019/final_submission.md

 * [Data](https://github.com/arviz-devs/arviz/pull/774)
 * [AOT](https://github.com/arviz-devs/arviz/pull/785)
 * [Code profiling and bottleneck identification](https://github.com/arviz-devs/arviz/pull/687)

+To read the necessary documentation, refer to the my final blog post(Link has been provided at the end of this post)
 ### Working on numba stats and diagnostics:

 In line with the timeline agreed upon by my mentors, I started my work with Numba implementation on stats.
 After going through different resources(both video and official documentation), the following method of work was adopted by me: